 Okra is one of the easiest plants we grow in our USDA Zone 7A.

-When to Plant Okra
+When to Plant Okra Plants

-- Direct sow okra seeds in the ground when soil is consistently higher than 60℉
+- Direct sow okra seeds when soil temperatures are consistently between 65-75°F / 18.33-23.89°C

 - Prepare okra seeds by opening the hard seed coat